freeradical13/freeradical13.github.io/index.md

 C<sub>4</sub> plants use [bundle-sheath cells][] to perform C<sub>4</sub> Carbon fixation.

 Plants in arid conditions use [Crassulacean Acid Metabolism][] (CAM) in which stomata open during the night and fix Carbon into vacuoles which are used during the day in the Calvin Cycle.

-##### Vascular Plants

-[Vascular plants][] (tracheophytes) have vascular tissues (xylem and thinner-walled phloem) which propagate resources to the entire organism, allowing for very large plants.
-Such plants usually have leaves, roots, and branches.

-[Angiosperms][] have flowering seeds whereas [gymnosperms][] have naked seeds.
-Most angiosperms are hermaphrodites and some may self-pollinate.

-[Monocot][] leaves are narrow with veins that run parallel to the length of the leaf.
-[Dicot][] leaves are broad with veins arranged in a net, although such broad leaves tend to increase evaporation.
-The upper surface facing sunlight is called the upper epidermis and the lower surface is called the lower epidermis.

-[Roots][] provide support in soil and uptake of water and minerals.
-Taproots have a single root extension into the soil while others are branched.
-Some roots have root hairs to increase surface area to acquire resources.
-Others without root hairs have a symbiotic relationship with attached bacteria (such as legumes and Rhizobium) to increase surface area to acquire resources.
-Rooted plants help an area avoid erosion.

-[Branches][] hold leaves to the light and transport water and nutrients between the roots and leaves.

-##### Terrestrial Plants

-[Terrestrial plants][] are related to the land, although they may be partly in water.
-Their leaves have a waxy covering called a cuticle which reduces evaporation because of its hydrophibicity.

-The lower epidermis includes stomata which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor.
-[Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
-Water in a leaf exerts pressure called turgor pressure causing the swelling or clamping down of the stomata to regulate their size.
-The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
-Transpiration creates negative pressure which drives additional water uptake and movement (through water cohesion) through the vascular system.
-Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

-[Meristems][] are self-renewing cells that replicate to increase the height of the plant (primary growth) or the girth of the trunk (secondary growth).

 #### Cell Communication